hclicory/IEEE754-Convertor/README.md

 Mantissa : 23 digits

 Notes:
-1. Over the digits limit is not allowed
+1. Over 3 input fields (Sign+Exponent+Mantissa) is not allowed
-2. Program will auto add trailing zero if digit is not enough
+2. Auto add trailing zero if digit is not enough
+3. Auto cut the excess digit

 Example:
 Run: